zackse/taskforge/README.md

 Flags:
   -h, --help   help for taskforge

-Use "taskforge [command] --help" for more information about a command.
+Use "task [command] --help" for more information about a command.
 ```

 ## Contributing